The following post is from Shaina of Food for My Family and Olmanson Photography:

-For now, however, I’ll continue hiding in my hobbit hole, pretending that the adventure is buried deep inside books read around the fireplace (note to self: install fireplace), and I’ll feed my children warm bowls of food that doubles as lunch in their Thermos the next day.
+For now, however, I’ll continue hiding in my hobbit hole, pretending that the adventure is buried deep inside books read around the fireplace (note to self: install fireplace).
+I’ll feed my children warm bowls of food that double as lunch in their Thermos the next day.
 Warm food for cold nights and cold days is just what winter ordered.

 - 6 tablespoons olive oil

 - 1 cup chopped celery

 - ⅓ cup flour

 - ½ cup sherry or white wine